-Under the terms of the previously issued United pass through certificates designated as Series 2016-2, we are entitled to sell Series B Equipment Notes secured by the Aircraft.
+Under the terms of the previously issued United pass through certificates designated as Series 2016-1, we are entitled to sell Series B Equipment Notes secured by the Aircraft.
 Accordingly, we have arranged the sale of the Class B Certificates so that we may sell such Series B Equipment Notes.

-Each Class B Certificate will represent a fractional undivided interest in the United Airlines 2016-2 Class B Pass Through Trust (the "Class B Trust").
-Each Class AA Certificate represents a fractional undivided interest in the United Airlines 2016-2 Class AA Pass Through Trust (the "Class AA Trust").
-Each Class A Certificate represents a fractional undivided interest in the United Airlines 2016-2 Class AA Pass Through Trust (the "Class AA Trust").
-Each Class A Certificate represents a fractional undivided interest in the United Airlines 2016-2 Class AA Pass Through Trust (the "Class AA Trust").
-Each Class A Certificate represents a fractional undivided interest in the United Airlines 2016-2 Class A Pass Through Trust (the "Class A Trust").
-Each Class A Certificate represents a fractional undivided interest in the United Airlines 2016-2 Class A Pass Through Trust (the "Class A Trust").
-Each Class A Certificate represents a fractional undivided interest in the United Airlines 2016-2 Class A Pass Through Trust (the "Class A Trust").
-Each Class A Certificate represents a fractional undivided interest in the United Airlines 2016-2 Class A Pass Through Trust (the "Class A Trust").
-Each Class A Certificate represents a fractional undivided interest in the United Airlines 2016-2 Class A Pass Through Trust (the "Class A Trust").
-Each Class A Certificate represents a fractional undivided interest in the United Airlines 2016-2 Class A Pass Through Trust (the "Class A Trust").
+Each Class B Certificate will represent a fractional undivided interest in the United Airlines 2016-1 Class B Pass Through Trust (the "Class B Trust").
+Each Class AA Certificate represents a fractional undivided interest in the United Airlines 2016-1 Class AA Pass Through Trust (the "Class AA Trust").
+Each Class A Certificate represents a fractional undivided interest in the United Airlines 2016-1 Class A Pass Through Trust (the "Class AA Trust").
+Each Class A Certificate represents a fractional undivided interest in the United Airlines 2016-1 Class A Pass Through Trust (the "Class A Trust").
+Each Class A Certificate represents a fractional undivided interest in the United Airlines 2016-1 Class A Pass Through Trust (the "Class A Trust").
+Each Class A Certificate represents a fractional undivided interest in the United Airlines 2016-1 Class A Pass Through Trust (the "Class A Trust").
+Each Class A Certificate represents a fractional undivided interest in the United Airlines 2016-1 Class A Pass Through Trust (the "Class A Trust").
+Each Class A Certificate represents a fractional undivided interest in the United Airlines 2016-1 Class A Pass Through Trust (the "Class A Trust").
+Each Class A Certificate represents a fractional undivided interest in the United Airlines 2016-1 Class A Pass Through Trust (the "Class A Trust").
 Each Class A Trust and Class B Trust, the "Trust").
 (Section 2.01)

-The Class B Trust will be formed pursuant to a pass through trust agreement between United and Wilmington Trust, National Association, as trustee (the "Trustee"), dated as of October 3, 2012 (the "Basic Agreement"), and a separate supplement thereto (the "Class B Trust Supplement" and, together with the Basic Agreement, the "Class B Pass Through Trust Agreement"), between United and the Trustee, as trustee under the Class B Trust (the "Class B Trust and the Class A Trust were formed pursuant to the Basic Agreement and two separate supplements thereto relating to such Trusts (each, together with the Class B Trust Supplement, a "Trust Supplement" and, each Trust Supplement together with the Basic Agreement, collectively, the "Pass Through Trust Agreements") between United and the Trustee, as trustee under the Class AA Trust (the "Class A Trust and the Class A Trust e") and trustee under the Class A Trust (the "Class A Trustee") and trustee under the Class A Trust (the "Class A Trustee" and, together with the Class B Trustee, the "Trustee,").
+The Class B Trust will be formed pursuant to a pass through trust agreement between United and Wilmington Trust, National Association, as trustee (the "Trustee"), dated as of October 3, 2012 (the "Basic Agreement"), and a separate supplement thereto (the "Class B Trust Supplement" and, together with the Basic Agreement, the "Class B Pass Through Trust Agreement"), between United and the Trustee, as trustee under the Class B Trust (the "Class B Trust and the Class A Trust were formed pursuant to the Basic Agreement and two separate supplements thereto relating to such Trusts (each, together with the Class B Trust Supplement, a "Trust Supplement" and, each Trust Supplement together with the Basic Agreement, collectively, the "Pass Through Trust Agreements") between United and the Trustee, as trustee under the Class AA Trust (the "Class A Trustee") and trustee under the Class A Trust (the "Class A Trustee" and, together with the Class B Trustee, the "Trustee,").
 The pass through certificates issued by the Class AA Trust, the Class A Trust and the Class B Trust are referred to herein as the "Class AA Certificates", the "Class A Certificates", respectively, and collectively as the "Certificates".